Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why are the rules for using the `/` and `%` operators with negative operands so complicated? [p.
-54]
+Q: Why are the rules for using the `/` and `%` operators with negative operands so complicated?

 </div>
 <!-- END: div -->